marciatmerritt/NODEJS2024Q3-basic-testing/README.md

 ---

-4. **Class Testing**:
-   Test a class representing a bank account, which handles various operations, some of which are asynchronous and might throw errors.

 ## Testing Classes

 In this section, we test a class representing a bank account, which handles various operations, some of which are asynchronous and might throw errors.
 Tests are written in `src/04-test-class/index.test.ts`.